stuycs-gh-classrooms/nxtm-p00-pd10-grey-granite-pomegranates/README.md

 ### Forumla
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)

-YOUR ANSWER HERE
+$$\vec{F} = -y\vec{i} + x\vec{j} $$

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - YOUR ANSWER HERE
+  - the position of the orb

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - YOUR ANSWER HERE
+  - the coefficients of the vector field equation, and we will initially just use -y and x

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - no

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - YOUR ANSWER HERE
+  - environment

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - YOUR ANSWER HERE
+  - plug in the position into the equation for vector field force

 ---

 ### Simulation 1: Gravity
-Describe how you will attempt to simulate orbital motion.
+Describe how you will attempt to simulate orbital motion. <br>
+One large dense object in the center of the screen and then two orbs that we will calculate the gravitational force of the large orb on the two orbs.

 ---

 ### Simulation 2: Spring
 Describe what your spring simulation will look like.
-Explain how it will be setup, and how it should behave while running.
+Explain how it will be setup, and how it should behave while running. <br>

-YOUR ANSWER HERE
+Three orbs in the middle with springs attached between each orb and the leftmost fixed.
+The non fixed balls should oscillate left and right. force

 ---

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
-Explain how it will be setup, and how it should behave while running.
+Explain how it will be setup, and how it should behave while running. <br>

-YOUR ANSWER HERE
+Start five balls on the top of the screen and apply a constant downward force.
+The bottom third of the screen will have very high drag force, and the middle third will have a weak drag force.
+While running, the balls should slow down as they move down the screen, but more so near the bottom than the middle

 ---

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
-Explain how it will be setup, and how it should behave while running.
+Explain how it will be setup, and how it should behave while running. <br>

-YOUR ANSWER HERE
+5 balls will be scattered across the screen and while running they should follow the field lines.

 ---

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-YOUR ANSWER HERE
+5 balls will be scattered across the screen and while running they should follow the field lines.
+The right half of the screen will experience a drag force, and there also will be a fixed orb in the center that will cause gravitational attraction to the other orbs.